programminghistorian/jekyll/editor-guidelines.md

 - Screenshots of software GUIs are limited to those that are required to understand the lesson
 - External links (e.g. software or data sources) are current and live though authors should consider directing users to documentation generally rather than providing links to specific documentation pages
 - Links to articles use DOIs if available

+To help reach a global audience, authors have been advised to adhere to the following guidelines where possible:

+- When choosing your methods or tools, try to make choices with multi-lingual readers in mind.
+This is particularly important when working on textual analysis methods, or where users may reasonably want to have support for different character sets (eg, accented characters, non-Latin, etc).
+- When choosing primary sources, images, producing figures, or taking screen shots, consider how they will present themselves to a global audience.
+- When writing, avoid jokes, cultural references, puns, plays on words, idiomatic expressions, sarcasm, emojis, or language that is more difficult than it needs to be.
+Mentions of persons, organisations, or historical details should always come with contextual information.
+It may help to assume your reader does not live in your country or speak your language.
+- In code examples or metadata, use internationally recognised standard formats for dates and times ([ISO 8601:2004](https://www.iso.org/standard/40874.html)).
+In free text, be aware of cultural differences related to the representation of dates and times which might cause confusion.
+- Where possible, choose methods and tools that have multi-lingual documentation.
+If this is not practical, it would be great if you could add some multi-lingual references at the end of your tutorial.

 ### D) Verify Images